Tag: Enterprise AI

 Snowflake Intelligence: What It Is

-Snowflake Intelligence is an enterprise intelligence agent powered by Claude Sonnet 4.5.
+Snowflake Intelligence is an enterprise intelligence agent powered by Claude Sonnet 4.6 (the model at launch; check Snowflake’s current docs for the latest).
 It answers natural language questions about your organization’s data by: determining what data is needed, querying across your entire Snowflake environment, joining data from multiple sources, and delivering answers with greater than 90% accuracy on complex text-to-SQL tasks in Snowflake’s internal benchmarks.

 The “greater than 90% accuracy on complex text-to-SQL” claim is the number that matters.
 Text-to-SQL accuracy has historically been the failure mode for natural language data querying — ambiguous column names, complex join logic, and domain-specific terminology conspire to make AI-generated SQL unreliable without significant prompt engineering and validation.
 Snowflake’s 90%+ benchmark on complex queries (not simple ones) represents a meaningful improvement over prior-generation approaches.